wp-plugins/email-encoder-bundle/readme.txt

 In the posts you can use this shortcode:
 `[email_encode email="myname@test.nl" display="My Email"]`

-By default the option `Encode mailto links` and that means this of html snippet will also be encoded:
+By default mailto links like this will also be encoded:
 `<a href="mailto:myname@test.nl">My Email</a>`

 The default method is `JavaScript ASCII` the following output will be created in the source code of the page: